Hyperbaric oxygen therapy for acute ischaemic stroke | Canada Hyperbarics Skip to main content

 What They Found

-Researchers identified three randomized controlled trials involving 106 participants that compared HBOT to no HBOT for acute ischaemic stroke.
+Researchers identified three randomised controlled trials involving 106 participants that compared HBOT to no HBOT for acute ischaemic stroke.
 The review found no significant differences in clinically important outcomes between the groups receiving HBOT and those who did not.

 Canadian Relevance